 The Georgia Sea Grant Legal Program is a partnership between Georgia Sea Grant and the Carl Vinson Institute of Government at the University of Georgia.
 The program solicits legal and policy questions from Georgia coastal communities, regional organizations, state agencies and others to address critical environmental, economic and social concerns affecting coastal Georgia.

 Selected students from the University of Georgia School of Law work as paid student legal fellows during the academic year or summer.
-Students gain practical experience in collaborating with local policymakers, scientists and business communities and in performing analyses to inform decision making.
+Through the fellowship program, students gain practical experience collaborating with local policymakers, scientists and individuals in the business community, and perform analysis to inform decision making.
 The fellows are assisted by Institute faculty as they conduct research, analyze coastal issues and develop educational and outreach materials.

 Objectives of the Georgia Sea Grant Legal Fellowship

 - Provide relevant professional experience for law students interested in careers in environmental law and policy